 - In the Field Name textbox, enter the Field name that will be displayed in the form.
 The Deluge name of the field will be same as the field name with underscore instead of white spaces, and will be assigned automatically by Zoho Creator.
 This name is used to refer to the field in script mode.

-- If you want the drop-down choices to be displayed in alphabetical order, select the checkbox Show choices in alphabetical order.
+- If you want the drop-down choices to be displayed in alphabetical order, checkmark the option Alphabetical order under Field Properties.
 Refer the link Field Configurations to learn more about each configuration.

 - You can edit the field configurations or to add field action scripts in the Field Properties, if required.

 - When you Access the application, the drop-down field will be displayed in your form with the specified choices.
 Users can open the list and make the required selection.

 Drag-n-drop the Multi Select field type to the editor area as shown below.The Multi Select field type can either be Checkbox or Drop Down button.

 To customize your Multi Select field, Click on Field Properties.